 I confess, that was not initially helpful.
 A sweet thought but slightly patronizing.
 How was love alone supposed to potty train, drive them to soccer practice, make dinner!

-But it’s funny, her words, have stuck with me.
+But her words, have stuck with me.

 Even though I’m not quite in the same dire state as I used to be, I try hard not to forget the words of that mom.